A multi-master cluster is a fully connected network of Oracle Key Vault servers called nodes.

 While rare, a naming conflict can still arise.
 When this occurs, Oracle Key Vault detects this name conflict and raises an alert.
 Oracle Key Vault then will append

-xx is a node number) to the name of the conflicting object that was created later.
+xx is the node ID of the node on which the renamed object was created) to the name of the conflicting object that was created later.
 You can choose to accept this suggested object name or rename the object.

 To accept or change a conflicting object name, click the Cluster tab, then Conflict Resolution from the left navigation bar to see and resolve all conflicts.

 3.6.3 Endpoint Node Connection Lists (Endpoint Node Scan Lists)

 An endpoint node scan list is a list of nodes to which the endpoint can connect.

 An endpoint connects to an Oracle Key Vault server or node to manage or access wallets, keys, certificates, and credentials.